 The Mega Bezel is in active development.
-As features emerge I will add the Basic and Basic with Reflection base presets.
+As features emerge I may update the presets to use the new features.

 PC requirements are directly related to the feature set of the base presets with the first on the list having the highest requirements.